sjanhunen/dokimazo/papers/in-his-name-the-father-and-the-son.md

 In His Name: The Father and the Son
 ===================================

 During His earthly ministry, Jesus faced numerous challenges to His authority from the Jewish religious leaders of the time.
 The people listening to His teaching realized there was something different about Him.
 His words had [authority][8] that was not present when the scribes taught.
-His works confirmed this with [manifestations][9] of this authority.
+His works confirmed this with [manifestations of power][9].
 No doubt the religious leaders were realizing this and beginning to get concerned about what this might mean for thier own positions.
 The tension is brought to a climax as Jesus teaches in the temple and is confronted by the leaders.
-The [scene unfolds][1] in Matthew 21 something like this:
+The [scene unfolds][1] in Matthew 21:

 > Leaders: Who gave you the authority to do this?